 Those last two points are key to understanding the Trump Administration.
 There is always – ALWAYS – another excuse to be made, even if it has no actual relationship to the matter at hand.
 Whether Russian interference mattered or not to the election outcome – and the evidence suggests it did – that’s not really even the point.
 A foreign country meddling in an election is a serious national security matter, period.
 Even if we grant that it didn’t affect the outcome, which we shouldn’t, we want to know how it happened, what its purpose was, and how to counter it.

-To be fair, we should also consider the story on the merits.
 Perhaps there is a way to reconcile what are known facts with innocent motives – innocent, at least, of deliberately harming one’s own country.
 Again, I point you to Talking Points Memo‘s Marshall, who has done a lot of reporting on the ties between Trump, Trumpworld, Russia, and Ukraine.
 Marshall weaves a narrative that fits the facts and absolves Trump (though not necessarily his circle) of any nefarious motives with regard to his own country.
 However, Marshall recognizes three acute problems with the theory: 1) there are still many facts that have less than compelling explanations, such as Sessions’ actions; 2) these facts are merely what we know now and there are reasons to expect a lot more will come out; and 3) it would almost certainly involve illegal or immoral acts unrelated to matters of betraying one’s country.

 There’s an NBC News timeline of relevant events here and a Sessions-specific one here from The Washington Post.
 For another timeline and some interpretation, I suggest Matt Yglesias’ post from today here